gojo9753/webex-summarizer/README.md

 ### Search Conversations and Get Answers

-The application allows you to search through conversations and get AI-generated answers to questions based on your message history:
+The application allows you to search through conversations and get AI-generated answers to questions based on your message history.
+You can search either an existing conversation file or download directly from a WebEx room:

+#### Search from a saved conversation file

 Search for specific keywords in a conversation:
 ```